You might not have heard of Cupro, it’s a new fabric that has become popular over the last few years.

 Environmentally friendly credentials aside, Cupro has lots of benefits for the wearer.
 It looks and feels like silk, but is much cooler and breathable.
 In fact, it regulates temperature which means you’ll stay cool and fresh all day long.
 It drapes beautifully, no cling here ladies!
 And it’s hypo-allergenic and anti-static.

-Curpro is stretch resistant so it will keep its shape and it’s incredibly durable.
+Curpro is stretch resistant so it will keep its shape and is incredibly durable.
 Garments made from cupro are going to last you years.
 The fabric itself is biodegradable too, another tick for the environment.
-And when we finally get to go on on holiday, Cupro is going to be your new best friend.
+For those of you catching some Winter Sun, Cupro is going to be your new best friend.
 It dries quickly meaning it’s great for the beach and round the pool.
 And washes well at low temperatures.

 How to care for your Cupro Garments